Castell de la Trinitat

-Castell de la Trinitat is located on the Gulf of Roses, Alt Empordà comarca, Province of Girona, Catalonia, Spain.
+Castell de la Trinitat (also known as the Castillo de la Poncella or the Botón de Roses) is located on the Gulf of Roses, Alt Empordà comarca, Province of Girona, Catalonia, Spain.
 Along with the Ciutadella de Roses, it provided defenses for the town of Roses.

+History

 The name comes from a chapel built in 1508, which was destroyed, along with a defense tower that stood in the area, when the castle was built, ordered by Emperor Charles V (Carlos I) in 1543.
-Work began on January 2, 1544 and the castle was completed in mid 1551 under the Spanish engineer Luis Pizano.
+Work began on January 2, 1544, and the castle was completed in mid 1551 under the Spanish engineer Luis Pizano.